saltat/saltat.github.io/source/_posts/open-new-tank.md

 Before dealing with the heavy stones and constructing the skeleton, we need to think about our target--or, the function of the landscaping.
 This tank is gona be the home of bitterlings, so all designs are centered around being comfortable to bitterlings.

 With this in mind, we can come out with following ideas:
- -there should be some aquatic plants, like those in the habitats.
+> - there should be some aquatic **plants**, like those in the habitats.
 Not only mimic the nature environment, but also provide shelter for smaller fish and shrimps
+>
- -some sands are required
+> - some **sands** are required
+>
+> - leave the main space to **fish**, instead of plants or stones
+>
+> - **water current** is needed to bring fish poop away and mimic the current in streams
+>
- -leave the main space to fish, instead of plants or stones -water current is needed to bring fish poop away and mimic the current in streams -the landscaping should be as simple and maintainable as possible, because we do not want to put to much energy dealing with it but fish instead
+> - the landscaping should be as **simple and maintainable** as possible, because we do not want to put to much energy dealing with it but fish instead

 ### Designing landscaping
 #### Water Flow
-Now we can start our designing.let's design with the water pump at the right rear corner and water outlet at the top left corner, water will flow from the top lect corner to the front and sink, then go back to the pump.
+Now we can start our designing. let's design with the water pump at the right rear corner and water outlet at the top left corner, water will flow from the top lect corner to the front and sink, then go back to the pump.

 However, we can see that the water flow of the back area is still week, so we can put the outlet of the oil film remover at the top left corner, and then place it toward left, creating a leftward current in the back area.